MUZAMMILPERVAIZ/Arabic-Handwritten-OCR/README.md

 If the result of the activation function is close to zero, the current information is considered unimportant, and information with sigmoid values closer to 1 is considered important.

-At the input gate, the sigmoid activation function is also applied to the current inputs x(t) concatinated with the hidden layer vectors from a previous step in the sequence h(t-1) (multiplied by the weights).
-This input gate is used to update the current cell state c(t) with the help of the tanh activation function.
+Similarly, if we trace the equation for the current cell state we will find that it is a function that depends on both i(t) and f(t) and decides whether to take the previous information into consideration or not.
+Finally, the current cell state is transformed into the range [-1,1] by the tanh function affecting the output of the cell o(t).

-The current cell state is therefore a function that depends on both i(t) and f(t) and decides whether to take the previous information into consideration or not.
-Finally, the current cell state is transformed into the range [-1,1] by the tanh function affecting the output of the cell o(t)
+This gated behavior limits long chains of dependencies on previous data entries and therefore reduces the vanishing gradients problem.

 ![image](https://user-images.githubusercontent.com/47701869/173202092-8918b188-87f6-4c49-b321-06aaae3edfcc.png)